-This report is made solely to the Company's shareholders, as a body, in accordance with Section 205(1) of the Companies Act 1993.
-Our audit work has been undertaken so that we might state to the Company's shareholders those matters which we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholders, as a body, for our audit work, for this report or for the opinions we have formed.
+This report is made solely to the Company's shareholder, in accordance with the Companies Act 2013.
+Our audit work has been undertaken so that we might state those matters which we are required to state to them in an auditors' report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholder, for our audit work, for this report or for the opinions we have formed.

-Chartered Accountants 4 August 2014 Auckland
+Chartered Accountants 3 August 2015 Auckland